-Committee co-chairs and members are appointed by the vice president/ president-elect of ILA.
-Committee membership is limited to not more than ten personal members, in addition to the co-chairs, representing diverse types of libraries.
+Committee chair and members are appointed by the vice president/ president-elect of ILA.
+Committee membership is limited to not more than ten personal members, in addition to the chair, representing diverse types of libraries.
 Members serve two-year, staggered terms with up to five members being appointed each year.
-The co-chairs serve a two-year term: the first year is to learn from lead co-chair and the second is to be the lead co-chair.
-Co-chairs will not start on the same year.
-One new cochair will be added each year.
+The chair serves a three-year term: one as a member-at-large, one as the chair, and one ex officio.